rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 }
 ```

-Now we need the type definition of `sa_family_t`, which is defined inside [/usr/include/socket.h](https://elixir.bootlin.com/linux/latest/source/include/linux/socket.h#L26):
+Now we need the type definition of `sa_family_t`, which I found defined inside the file [/usr/include/socket.h](https://elixir.bootlin.com/linux/latest/source/include/linux/socket.h#L26):

 ```cpp
 typedef __kernel_sa_family_t    sa_family_t;
 ```

-Based on the file [include/uapi/linux/socket.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/socket.h#L10):
+According to the file [include/uapi/linux/socket.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/socket.h#L10), it's an `unsigned short` integer:

 ```cpp
 typedef unsigned short __kernel_sa_family_t;
 ```

-So it is an unsigned short.
-On x86 systems it occupies `2 bytes` of data.
-Now, there's only `in_port_t` left.
-It is defined inside the file [netinetin.h](https://man7.org/linux/man-pages/man0/netinet_in.h.0p.html):
+On x86 systems an unsigned short integer occupies `2 bytes` of data.
+Now there's only `in_port_t` left.
+The latter is defined inside the file [netinetin.h](https://man7.org/linux/man-pages/man0/netinet_in.h.0p.html):

 > The `<netinet/in.h>` header shall define the following types:
 >
 > - `in_port_t` Equivalent to the type uint16_t as described in `<inttypes.h>`

+It seems to be an `unsigned short` integer, just like `sa_family_t`.

-Based on this information, now the struct should look like this:
+Based on all of this information, now the struct should look like this:

 ```cpp
 struct sockaddr_in {